Post-Operative Pain Management

-Other side effects include sedation and confusion, respiratory depression, pruritus, and tolerance and dependence (both of which are relatively rare).
+Other side effects include sedation and confusion, respiratory depression, pruritus, and tolerance and dependence (both of the latter are relatively rare).

 - If PRN (‘as needed’) opiates are frequently called for, assess the 24-hour opiate requirement and consider titration into a regular basal dose of modified-release preparations.

-- If opioid analegia is required in a patient with renal impairment, consider using oxycodone or fentanyl rather than morphine.
+- If opioid analgesia is required in a patient with renal impairment, consider using oxycodone or fentanyl rather than morphine

 - Oxycodone and fentanyl are metabolised in the liver, whereas morphine is renally excreted, thus could lead to a systemic build-up in such cases and risk overdose.

-- Morphine takes 2-3 minutes to work if given intravenously, 20 minutes if taken orally, and 15 minutes if given intramuscularly.
+- Remember, morphine takes 2-3 minutes to work if given intravenously, 20 minutes if taken orally, and 15 minutes if given intramuscularly

 Patient Controlled Analgesia